JCam98/me210-engineering-design-graphics/README.md

-# me210-engineering-design-graphics
+# ME 210 - Engineering Design Graphics

+## Description
-Academic coursework repository containing Reverse Engineering Design project for ME 210: Engineering Design Graphics.
+This is an academic coursework repository containing a reverse engineering project for the course, ME 210: Engineering Design Graphics.